x00204385/4thYearWordpress/README.md

 ```
 - Edit wp-config.php and add the configuration data (username, db name, db password)
 - In a browser, go to the wordpress site and install.
 Check that you can login and that posts update the database
+# 14-February
+Small refinements to above.
+Used for screencast of progress so far.